KentuckyDepartmentForPublicHealth/atlas/README.md

+***Note: This application is in BETA version.
+Expect frequent updates and improvements, with some features under construction.***

 # Transcriptomic Atlas of Nervous System Tumors

 This Shiny app is designed to explore and analyze a large, annotated transcriptomic atlas of nervous system tumors and non-tumor entities.
 It provides three main functionalities: mRNA boxplots, dimensionality reduction, and survival analysis.